 Mark Zuckerberg has said that Facebook wants to create a 911 style service for the internet to allow people to access services like social networking, messaging, and search for free to people around the globe.

-"We want to create a similar dial tone for the internet to 911 in the States," said Zuckerberg at Mobile World Congress.
+"We want to create a similar dial tone for the internet to 911 in the States," Zuckerberg has told an audience at Mobile World Congress including Pocket-lint.